akikuno/DAJIN2/docs/ROADMAP.md

 + Update `preprocess.insertion_to_fasta` to facilitate the discrimination of Insertion alleles, the Reference for Insertion alleles has been saved in FASTA/HTML directory.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/5899543077f0398863b6316d8c3e953b5f125f55)

++ Update `insertions_to_fasta.extract_enriched_insertions`: Previously, it calculated the presence ratio of insertion alleles separately for samples and controls, filtering at 0.5%.
+However, due to a threshold issue, some control insertions were narrowly missing the threshold, resulting in them being incorrectly identified as sample-specific insertions.
+To rectify this, the algorithm now clusters samples and controls together, excluding clusters where both types are mixed.
+This modification allows for the extraction of sample-specific insertion alleles.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/65030daba7c56a6c3f3f685832084b71c6b2e1c3)

 + Updated `preprocess.insertions_to_fasta.count_insertions` of the counting method to treat similar insertions as identical.
 Previously, the same insertion was erroneously counted as different ones due to sequence errors.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/7bc18f486253e876d51a296f64909e1c73114e79)

-+ Debug `clustering.merge_labels` to be able to correctly revert minor labels back to parent labels.
-[Commit Detail](https://github.com/akikuno/DAJIN2/commit/8127a94e042328b87e456d3748ebea66a845ba1a)

 + Moved the `call_sequence` function to the `cssplits_handler` module.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/ef5b0bf41ab33a7e8d06d33fe7fa6c27a443742a)

 ## 🐛 Bug Fixes

++ Debug `clustering.merge_labels` to be able to correctly revert minor labels back to parent labels.
+[Commit Detail](https://github.com/akikuno/DAJIN2/commit/8127a94e042328b87e456d3748ebea66a845ba1a)

 + Updated `utils.input_validator.validate_genome_and_fetch_urls` to obtain `available_server` more explicitly.
 Previously, it relied on HTTP response codes, but there were instances where the UCSC Genome Browser showed a normal (200) response while internally being in error.
 Therefore, with this change, a more explicit method is employed by searching for specific keywords present in the normal HTML, to determine if the server is functioning correctly.
 [Commit Detail](https://github.com/akikuno/DAJIN2/commit/24a02591e8a146030012dbf564e4b6cd98d42139)